anachrocomputer/AvrMidi2CV/README.md

 But it's not cheap and only available in a 20-pin TSSOP package with 0.65mm pitch leads.
 Of the eight analog output channels, we're only using three so far.
-When we need lots more channels for MIDI messages such as Control Change we'll add a 12-channel 8-bit DAC, the AD8804 (also SPI).
+We need lots more channels for MIDI messages such as Control Change and they're handled by a 12-channel 8-bit DAC, the AD8804 (also SPI).

 The microcontroller has plenty of spare GPIO pins which we can use for on/off controls,